FionaSander/softnanolab/_pages/contact.md

 ---

-# Applications from prospective postgraduate students and highly motivated researchers are welcome<br /> at any time and can be submitted by email.
+# Applications from researchers and prospective postgraduate students and are always <br />  welcome and can be submitted via email.
 {: .text-center}